squid-cache/squid-cache.github.io/BuildFarm.rst

  /!\ '''needed by administrators only'''

  * [[http://eu.squid-cache.org:8081/computer/new|add a node]] (Use a simple name, doesn't need to be a hostname)
  * [[http://eu.squid-cache.org:8081/newJob|Create a new job]] Select copy-from existing and put in "squid3-centos-eu.quid-cache.org" as the job to copy from.
-Give your new job a name like "squid3-OS-nodename"
+Give your new job a name like "3.HEAD-$ARCH-$OS-$VERSION".
+E.g. "3.HEAD-i386-FreeBSD-6.4".
- * Configure your new job, and change the "tie this job to a node" to select the new node.
+ * Configure your new job, and change :
+  * the "tie this job to a node" to select the ARCH-OS-VERSION your machine is.
+  * The labels list for the machine to have $ARCH $OS $VERSION $ARCH-$OS $OS-$VERSION $ARCH-$OS-$VERSION

 ## Setting up a hudson slave (a machine to test a particular platform):